Gentlemen's club: South America

-Buenos Aires (Argentina) is home to the Club del Progreso (1852; the oldest gentlemen's club in South America), the Jockey Club (1882) founded by Carlos Pellegrini, and the Club Universitario de Buenos Aires (1918).
-The Club 20 de Febrero was founded (1858) by General Rudecindo Alvarado in the city of Salta.
-The name is in honor of the Battle of Salta on 20 February 1813, during the Argentine War of Independence.
+Buenos Aires, Argentina is home to the Club del Progreso (founded 1852; the oldest gentlemen's club in South America), the Jockey Club, and the Club Universitario de Buenos Aires.
+The Club 20 de Febrero was founded in 1858 by General Rudecindo Alvarado in the city of Salta.
+The club's name honors the Battle of Salta on 20 February 1813, during the Argentine War of Independence.

-Santiago (Chile) houses the Club de la Unión (1854), originally a rich men's only club.
-Viña del Mar has the Club de Viña del Mar (1901).
+Santiago, Chile houses the Club de la Unión, originally a club exclusively for rich men.
+Viña del Mar has the Club de Viña del Mar.

 Spain

-Clubs in Spain (called Casinos or Círculos culturales in Spanish) emerged in the beginning of the 19th century, during the political transition between the old regime and the constitutional liberalism.
-They are open only to their members, initially the bourgeoisie and the upper classes.
+Clubs in Spain (called Casinos or Círculos culturales in Spanish) emerged at the beginning of the 19th century, during the political transition between the old regime and the constitutional liberalism.
+They are open only to members, initially the bourgeoisie and the upper classes.
 By 1882 there was 1.552 casinos in Spain, according to the Ministry of the Interior.
-Today there are casinos culturales on the main cities of Spain, that promote civic, cultural, artistic, and recreational activities.
+Modern casinos culturales in the main cities of Spain, promote civic, cultural, artistic, and recreational activities.
 Some cities even have more than one club due to their origins.
-For example, in Seville there are three clubs, one that originally restricted admission to businessmen and industrialists, another one to landowners, and another one to renowned scientists, writers and artists.
+For example, in Seville there are three clubs, one that originally restricted admission to businessmen and industrialists, another one to landowners, and another to renowned scientists, writers and artists.
 The Spanish Federation of Gentlemen's clubs (Federación Española de Círculos y Casinos Culturales), founded in 1928, coordinates and defends the interests of the most important clubs in Spain.